1964

 1983

-On 30 May 1983, the airfield was entered on the ‘list 3’ of French aerodromes, in category D: intended for business, private and national aviation.
+On May 30, 1983, the airfield was registered on list 3 of French airfields, in category D: intended for business, private and national travel aviation.

 1993